 Sometimes I like to just fill up my dirty bag, carry it to camp in my backpack or bike bag, and do the filtering later.
 So far I’m happy to report, the CNOC Vecto has never leaked while doing this.
 I even carried it as extra water capacity, completely full, for 4 days in a bike pannier while crossing the desert in Sudan and it leaked not a single drop.

 The bag’s flexible fabric and light weight might make you worry about its durability.
 So far, I have had no issues.
-This includes a month of daily use while bicycle touring through Egypt and Sudan, plus a number of shorter backpacking and bikepacking trips closer to home.
-It’s hard to say for sure since I only purchased mine last year, but I have a feeling it will last for a long time.
+This includes a month of daily use while bicycle touring through Egypt and Sudan, nearly 100 total days on the Colorado Trail and Arizona Trail, plus a number of shorter backpacking and bikepacking trips closer to home.

 That said, it’s nice to know the CNOC online store offers replacement plastic parts, should we ever need them.